 Take out the old bulb by pressing it up and turning it to the left.
 To put the new on, just press and turn to the right.

-What to do if – something is broken inside
+What to do if – something is smashed inside

-If there is anything broken inside the machine, it would not run smoothly at all – the belt may have worn out, clutch is done with, the feed dogs may be damaged, brackets and springs maybe bent or damaged, the bobbin case or hook maybe broken.
-You will have skipped stitches, broken stitches and all such problems.
+If there is anything smashed inside the machine, it would not run smoothly at all – the belt may have worn out, clutch is done with, the feed dogs may be damaged, brackets and springs maybe bent or damaged, the bobbin case or hook maybe cut.
+You will have skipped stitches, fragmented stitches and all such problems.

 On old metal machines, you can replace the parts after opening them up.
 Those machines can be opened and taken down to their bare frame and then replace most of the parts – if you are a reasonably good sewing machine mechanic.